Adams operations and symmetries of representation categories: Introduction

 Every finite group~$G$ can be reconstructed from the category~$\Rep(G)$ of its finite-dimensional representations if one considers this category as a symmetric monoidal category.
 This follows from more general results of Deligne~\cite[Prop.~2.8]{Deligne+Milne},~\cite{Deligne}.
 If one considers the representation category~$\Rep(G)$ as a monoidal category alone, without its canonical symmetry, then it does not determine the group~$G$.
 See Davydov~\cite{Davydov} and Etingof--Gelaki~\cite{Etingof+Gelaki} for such {\em isocategorical} groups.
 Examples go back to Fischer~\cite{Fischer}.

 The representation ring~$\rmR(G)$ of a finite group~$G$ is a~$\lambda$--ring.
 This structure derives from the symmetric monoidal structure of the category~$\Rep(G)$.
 For rings which are torsion-free as abelian groups, such as~$\rmR(G)$, the structure of a~$\lambda$--ring is equivalent to the lesser-known structures of a~$\tau$--ring or $\Psi$--ring~(see~\cite{Hoffman} and~\cite{Wilkerson}).
-One way or another, it is determined by a family of commuting Frobenius lifts~$\Psi^p$, the \emph{Adams operations}.
+One way or another, it is determined by a family of commuting Frobenius lifts~$\Psi^p$, the \emph{Adams operations}, which evaluate characters on~$p$--th powers.
 The~$\lambda$--ring structure of~$\rmR(G)$ gives us more information about the group~$G$ than just the ring~$\rmR(G)$.

 For example, the representations rings of the dihedral group~$\rmD_8$ and the quaternion group~$\rmQ_8$ of order~$8$ are isomorphic as rings, but not as~$\lambda$--rings: the second Adams operation~$\Psi^2$ can be used to tell them apart.
 However, there are also examples~(due to Dade~\cite{Dade}) of non-isomorphic finite groups~(of order~$5^7=78125$ and more) with isomorphic representation rings as~$\lambda$--rings.~(These examples are particularly simple for the Adams operations because these groups are~$p$--groups of exponent~$p$, so that the~$p$--th Adams operation~$\Psi^p$ gives the dimension function, and the other Adams operations~$\Psi^\ell$ for~$\ell$ prime to~$p$ are given by Galois actions, regardless of the group.
 Dade distinguishes these groups using their Lie rings.)